nainingchi/nnchi/README.md

 - 👋 Hi, I’m @nainingchi
+- 🌱 I’m currently working at Bayer as a Senior Pipeline Enablement Associate, continuously immersing myself in various learning opportunities to grow myself!
+- 📖 Attending Georgia Tech for Master of Science in Analytics.
-- 👀 I’m interested in agriculture, sustainability and policy analysis
+- 👀 I’m interested in data analytics and its application in agriculture and sustainability.
-- 🌱 I’m currently learning data analysis in Python and R
-- 📫 www.linkedin.com/in/nainingchi
+- 📫 To reach me: www.linkedin.com/in/nainingchi

 <!---
 nainingchi/nainingchi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.